mica-web/mica-web.github.io/collections/_learn/03_workflows/glitch-and-github.md

 ## Step 1: Create a new repository
 Starting on [GitHub](https://github.com), log into your account, and then create a new repository following [these directions](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository).
-- Name your repo **mica-web-demo**.
+- Name your repo **project1** with no spaces.
 - Make your repo public.
-- Don't check the box for **Initialize this repository with a README**.
+- Don't check any of the extra checkboxes.

 See this screenshot for a full view of the settings to create the new repo:
 ![Create repo settings on GitHub]({{ ip | append: 'new-repo-settings.png' }})

-When you've correctly entered everything, click the **Create Repository** button.
+When you've correctly entered everything, click the **Create repository** button.
 You'll end up with a page full of instructions; leave this page open for now, and you'll come back to it later.

 ## Step 2: Remix a project on Glitch
 Next, open a new tab or browser and go to [Glitch](https://glitch.com) and log into your account.
 Open up my [starter project](https://glitch.com/edit/#!/mica-web-starter) and remix the project: